-Eligible uses of funds5 for the SBF Recovery Grant awards include:
+Eligible use of funds5 for the SBF Recovery Grant awards include:

-- Up to six (6) months of documented working capital expenses, including: inventory; - Monthly office and/or business facility mortgage or rent; - Monthly non-owner wages and related benefits; - Monthly utilities (water, electricity, gas, cable, phone, internet); and - Equipment that is not affixed to real property (subject to Categorically Excluded activities not subject to § 58.5 (24 C.F.R. § 58.35(b)) and is necessary for the recovery of the business.
+- Up to six (6) months of documented working capital expenses, including inventory; - Monthly office and/or business facility mortgage or rent; - Monthly non-owner wages and related benefits; - Monthly utilities (water, electricity, gas, cable, phone, internet); and

+5 Categorically Excluded from NEPA and not subject to the related authorities listed in 24 C.F.R. § 50.4 and 58.5, unless Extraordinary Circumstances apply pursuant to 24 C.F.R. § 50.19(a) or 58.35(c).

+• Equipment that is not affixed to real property (subject to Categorically Excluded activities not subject to § 58.5 (24 C.F.R. § 58.35(b)) and is necessary for the recovery of the business.